 The level of R&D funding we expect to receive from Merck will be limited and will continue to be substantially lower on an annual basis than the funding previously provided by Merck.
-In this regard, for the period that started on April 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$4.0 million in the aggregate from Merck for the ongoing activities under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
+In this regard, for the period that started on July 1, 2023 and ends on March 31, 2024, we expect to receive funding of only approximately \$0.6 million in the aggregate from Merck for the ongoing activities under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
 Funding from Merck after December 31, 2023 is expected to be minimal.

-In addition, in January 2023, we announced that Merck notified us of its decision to terminate the Phase 2b trial of MK-3655 (NGM313) in patients with nonalcoholic steatohepatitis, or NASH, and liver fibrosis stage 2 or 3, or F2/F3, and Merck subsequently provided us with the required 90-days' notice of partial termination of the Amended Collaboration Agreement as it relates to MK-3655 (NGM313) and its related compounds.
-As a result, in April 2023, the license rights granted to Merck in 2018 with respect to MK-3655 (NGM313) reverted to us and the program is now wholly-owned by us.
-Further development of MK-3655 (NGM313) is primarily dependent on our ability to secure potential future BD Arrangements.
+In addition, in January 2023, we announced that Merck notified us of its decision to terminate the Phase 2b trial of NGM313 (MK-3655) in patients with nonalcoholic steatohepatitis, or NASH, and liver fibrosis stage 2 or 3, or F2/F3, and Merck subsequently provided us with the required 90-days' notice of partial termination of the Amended Collaboration Agreement as it relates to NGM313 (MK-3655) and its related compounds.
+As a result, in April 2023, the license rights granted to Merck in 2018 with respect to NGM313 (MK-3655) reverted to us and the program is now wholly-owned by us.
+Further development of NGM313 (MK-3655) is primarily dependent on our ability to secure potential future BD Arrangements.
 We have not yet received the full set of clinical data from the terminated Phase 2b trial from Merck, other than the topline data previously disclosed, and we will need to access and analyze that data in order to pursue such BD Arrangements.
-In the absence of such BD Arrangements, we are unlikely to be able to advance development of MK-3655 (NGM313) unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
+In the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM313 (MK-3655) unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.

 Similarly, in October 2022, we announced that our Phase 2 CATALINA trial evaluating NGM621 in patients with geographic atrophy, or GA, secondary to age-related macular degeneration, or AMD, did not meet its primary endpoint and, in December 2022, Merck notified us that it would not exercise its option to license NGM621 and its related compounds or the related ophthalmology bundle option and, as a result, those options expired unexercised in January 2023.
 Further, Merck did not elect for us to continue to conduct R&D on any compounds from our other ophthalmology programs that were subject to the collaboration, which are preclinical and directed to undisclosed targets.
-Such an election would have resulted in an extended or tail period in which Merck would continue to fund our R&D of such ophthalmology programs after we complete certain wind down activities related to NGM621, and if we choose to develop these programs further, we will be responsible for funding them.
+Such an election would have resulted in an extended or tail period in which Merck would continue to fund our R&D of such ophthalmology compounds.
+Because Merck did not make such an election, we do not have any funding from Merck to pursue such ophthalmology programs after we complete certain wind down activities related to NGM621, and if we choose to develop these programs further, we will be responsible for funding them.
 As a result, while our ophthalmology programs, including NGM621, are now wholly-owned by us, further development of those programs is primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of NGM621 or the preclinical ophthalmology programs unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.